tyhho/OT-2_3D_Designs/README.md

 ### 200 uL TipRackExterior
 A support base that permits OT-2 to use tips from TipOne more reliably.
 We tried copying the 3D design of TipOne tip box adaptor # 10uL  200uL  300uL suggested by Opentrons but the P50M had difficulty in picking up all the tips from a single column reliably.

-This object was designed to work with TipOne 300 $\mu$L tips.
-It also works well with TipOne 200 $\mu$L or TipOne 10 $\mu$L tips albeit imperfect fit due to its design.
+This object was designed to work with TipOne 300 µL tips.
+It also works well with TipOne 200 µL or TipOne 10 µL tips albeit imperfect fit due to its design.

 Status: Functionally verified
 Recommended print setting: 40% infill, Brim, Cubic